YellowFlash2012/dev-busca/README.md

 - how to use __icontains, __iexact, __in while performing search queries

 # todos:
-- change login from useing username to email
+- change login from using username to email